Ishaq Dar: Philanthropy

-Dar runs two charitable organisations as well.
+Dar runs two charitable organisations, the Hajveri Foundation and the Hajveri Trust.
+These organizations are named after Ali al-Hujwiri, an 11th-century Persian Islamic scholar and Sufi; Dar regularly visits his shrine, Data Darbar in Lahore, and has identified with Sufi teachings.
 These trusts are aimed to provide shelter to the homeless children or orphans, provide student scholarships and organize mass wedding ceremonies for the less privileged.

 Business

 Dar's declared assets stand at PKR.
 583 million and investments at PKR.
 325 million in Pakistan Investment Bonds.
 As of February 2022, all his personal assets, assets belonging to his family and those owned by his charitable organizations have been unfrozen under court orders.